-This matter was generated by a complaint alleging violations of the Federal Election Campaign Act of 1971, as amended ("the Act") and Commission regulations by Richard A. 10 as treasurer (the "Committee").
-It was scored as a low-rated matter under the Enforcement resources and decide which matters to pursue.
-14
+This matter was generated by a complaint alleging violations of the Federal Election

+10 Campaign Act of 1971, as amended ("the Act") and Commission regulations by Richard A.

-Johnson and Dr. Richard A. Johnson, III and Sabrina Yves Lewis-Jones, in her official capacity 11
+11 Johnson and Dr. Richard A. Johnson, III and Sabrina Yves Lewis-Jones, in her official capacity